louisepaul75/py-erp/docs/vue_auth_implementation.md

 4. **Protected Routes**: Routes are protected with navigation guards to prevent unauthorized access.

 5. **Role-Based Access**: The system implements role-based access control for admin-only routes.

+6. **JWT Signing Key**: The JWT signing key must be properly configured in the Django settings.
+The `SIMPLE_JWT` configuration in `jwt.py` should have a valid `SIGNING_KEY` set, or it will default to Django's `SECRET_KEY`.

+## Troubleshooting

+### Common Authentication Issues

+1. **401 Unauthorized Errors**:
+   - Verify that the user credentials are correct
+   - Check that the user exists in the Django database
+   - Ensure the JWT token is being properly included in the Authorization header

+2. **404 Not Found for Token Endpoints**:
+   - Check the API endpoint configuration in `auth.ts` and `api.ts`
+   - Verify that the token endpoints match the proxy configuration in `vite.config.ts`
+   - Look for path duplication issues (e.g., `/api/api/token/` instead of `/api/token/`)

+3. **500 Internal Server Error for Token Endpoints**:
+   - Check the Django logs for detailed error messages
+   - Verify that the JWT signing key is properly configured in the Django settings
+   - Ensure that the `SIMPLE_JWT` configuration has a valid `SIGNING_KEY` set

+4. **Token Refresh Issues**:
+   - Verify that both the access token and refresh token are stored in localStorage
+   - Check that the refresh token endpoint is correctly configured
+   - Ensure the refresh token has not expired

 ## Future Enhancements